- Why Change?

-The term DevOps describes a model of agile development and operations, which encompasses both practices and tools that teams use to build software faster.
+The term DevOps describes a model of agile software development and operations, which encompasses both practices and tools that teams use to build software faster.
 Prior to the introduction of the DevOps operating model, software development followed a “waterfall” model, where, in essence, developers would code first, then conduct quality assurance (QA) testing, and loop back as needed to address bugs or problems.

 The DevOps model is much more integrated; it consists of breaking the development process down into much smaller increments.

 Instead of building the entire application before testing, under the DevOps model, developers code and test daily.
 Day to day collaboration is the norm, and the entire model works on a continuous process of improvement.

 Practitioners of this agile framework need a number of DevOps automation tools for deployment, continuous integration and monitoring, security, and cost management.